elrasco/go_anngular_app/frontend/README.md

 __Let's take a pause...__
 Basically, in the application, I used 2 different type of component: the one you can find in the __view__ folder and the one in the __component__ folder.
-The first one are connected with routing; this means that the url http://localhost:85/downloads will show what you wrote in the `__views/downloads__` folder.
+The first one are connected with routing; this means that the url http://localhost:85/downloads will show what you wrote in the `views/downloads` folder.
 The second one are the "more ordinary" component, the one you can use within views or other components.
 In this way we can can take isolated style, controller, html and test for each component.
 Check out already defined component to create new ones.

 __Let's continue with the folder...__
 `client/index.html` is the page will be served.
 This file use the root component `<app></app>`.
 `client/components/index.js` this file is in charge to load into the application the component modules.
 This means that if create a new compoent we have to update this file.
-`client/config` contains the configurations for the different environment `client/services` contains the services the application
+`client/config` contains the configurations for the different environment.
+`client/services` contains the services the application.